 My favorite part of this project is that there is very little prep involved.
 I didn’t need to sand the table.
-I just dusted it off, wiped it with a wet towel and then dried it.
+I just dusted it off, wiped it with a wet towel, and then dried it.
 Then I began to paint.
 I purchase special brushes for this project.
 They are short bristle brushes.
 Brushes range in price.
 I recommend going for a midrange brush because the bristles are less likely to fall out.

 The paint said to wait two hours before adding the wax.
 I was surprised.
 Only two hours?
 I painted a desk years ago and had to wait a half a day before it was completely dried.

 Then, I added the antique wax and then wiped it off right away.
-The longer it stayed on the paint the harder it was to get off.
+The longer it stayed on the paint, the harder it was to get off.
 The point of the wax is to make the streaks on the paint and add a nice light coating.
 This results in an old painted furniture piece without the mess of sanding or chipping paint.

 You can also add a clear matted coat finish to it if you want.
 The clear matted coat is great for pieces that will be exposed to wet areas.
-I added this step to my next two projects but plan on going back and adding the matted coat to this one as well.
+I added this step to my next two projects but planned on going back and adding the matted coat to this one as well.

 What do you think?
 It turned out exactly the way I envisioned it.
-It’s so nice when DIY projects turn out the way you want them to.
-I hope this inspires you to try upcycling your worn loved items.
+It’s so lovely when DIY projects turn out the way you want them to.
+I hope this inspires you to try upcycling your worn and loved items.
 Please leave any questions or comments in the comment section below.

 Please note these are affiliate links through Amazon, and at no additional cost to you, I will earn affiliate fees if you decide to make a purchase.